rlucas49/EndToEnd_Project1_DataScienceJobSearch/README.md

 # EndToEnd_Project1_DataScienceJobSearch
-An example of an end-to-end project from data ingest to visualization It was created to demonstrate the approach of how to build out an end-to-end data science project.
+An example of an end-to-end project from data ingest to visualization.
+It was created to demonstrate the approach of how to build out an end-to-end data science project.
 The goal is to showcase steps in a project including:

 data wrangling,